Strong consistency of Krichevsky-Trofimov estimator for the number of communities in the Stochastic Block Model: The KT order estimator

-where $\K{\a}$ is the mixture distribution for a SBM with $k$ communities and $\pena{k}{n}$ is a penalizing function that will be specified later.

-As it is usual for the KT distributions we choose as ``prior'' for the pair $(\pi,P)$ a product measure obtained by a Dirichlet($1/2,\cdots, 1/2$) distribution (the prior distribution for $\pi$) and a product of $(k^2+k)/2$ Beta($1/2,1/2$) distributions (the prior for the symmetric matrix $P$).
-In other words, we define the distribution on $\Theta^k$
+where $\K{\a}$ is the integrated likelihood for a SBM with $k$ communities and $\pena{k}{n}$ is a penalizing function that will be specified later.
+The integrated likelihood $\K{\a}$ is obtained by integrating the likelihood of the model using a specific choice of prior distribution for the parameters $(\pi,P)$.
+In this specific setting, we choose as a prior distribution a product of a Dirichlet($1/2,\cdots, 1/2$), the prior distribution for $\pi$, and a product of $(k^2+k)/2$ Beta($1/2,1/2$) distributions, the prior for the symmetric matrix $P$.
+Formally, we define the distribution $\nu_k(\pi, P)$ on $\Theta^k$ as